Axpo Holding: History

-In December 1969, the first unit of the Beznau nuclear power plant (KKB) went into commercial operation after a construction period of only four years.
+In December 1969, the first unit of the Beznau nuclear power plant (KKB) went into commercial operation after a construction period of four years.
 In 1971, the sister unit, Beznau 2, went into operation.
-In reaction to the reactor accident in Fukushima, Japan, in 2011 the Swiss Federal Council decides to forego the building of new nuclear power plants.
-Germany decided to phase-out of nuclear power all together by 2022 and takes older nuclear power plants off grid, while putting decommissioned coal-fired power plants back into operation.
-In 2017, Swiss voters reject the initiative to withdraw from nuclear power in a referendum.
-Nuclear power plants should be operated as long as they are safe and help bridge gaps until the Energy Strategy 2050 can take effect.
-However, the "no" cannot per se be interpreted as a "yes" to nuclear power.
+In reaction to the Fukushima Daiichi nuclear disaster in 2011 the Swiss Federal Council decided not to build new nuclear power plants.
+Germany decided to phase-out nuclear power by 2022 and took older nuclear power plants off grid, while putting decommissioned coal-fired power plants back into operation.
+In 2017, Swiss voters rejected the initiative to withdraw from nuclear power in a referendum.
+Nuclear power plants should be operated as long as they are safe, to bridge gaps until the Energy Strategy 2050 can take effect.
+However, the "no" should not be interpreted as a "yes" to nuclear power.